auditOne/documentation/markdowns/about_AUDIT.one.md

 ## Our Operations, Architecture & Security
-We have a highly redundant setup with self-hosted data centers across multiple geographical locations in combination with selected Cloud Infrastructure providers.
+We have a highly redundant setup with data centers across multiple geographical locations in combination with selected Cloud Infrastructure providers.

 We have a deep understanding of the importance of having a fault-tolerant and attack resistant setup.
 We use Sentry Nodes to fend off DDoS attacks, and have real-time alerting and monitoring solutions to ensure our nodes keep running 24/7/365.